 Non-AS Disease Comparator cohort

 Within MPCD, Marketscan and Medicare, we will construct a comparator population that is free of all AS diagnoses across the entire study period.
 By way of explanation, it would be possible to permit non-AS patients to contribute to the comparator cohort, and then subsequently contribute person-time to the AS cohort, although the extended time frame that it takes most AS patients to be diagnosed makes it probable that patients with this pattern in the data are more likely to have had pre-existing AS and thus should not contribute to the comparator cohort.
-For Medicare, the comparator cohort is a 5% random sample and in the MPCD data source, a size-matched random sample.
-The index date for the comparator cohort is the first date a patient meets the observable requirement.
+For Medicare, the comparator cohort is a 5% random sample and in the MPCD data source, a size-matched random sample, and Marketscan, an age and gender-matched non disease cohort.
+The index date for the comparator cohort is the first date a patient meets the medical and pharmacy coverage requirement.
 Although follow-up is variable for each person within the datasets and in the two cohorts, we will work to standardize the follow-up time and report in discrete increments of calendar time (described below).

 AS Exposure Cohort